 For lunch head to the fish market and treat yourself to a nice fresh piece of fish.

-If you want to know more about Essaouira, head over to History Fan Girl and read my guest post about things to do in Essaouira and you can also check my post about day trips from Essaouira for more information about the area.
+If you want to know more about Essaouira, check out my post about sightseeing in Essaouira and you can also check my post about day trips from Essaouira for more information about the area.

 Day trips from Marrakech to the mountains